reader-books/project_rbac/README.md

 ## 5. Notes

 This project is intended for **learning purposes** and may evolve over time.
-Contributions, suggestions, and feedback are welcome
+Contributions, suggestions, and feedback are welcome.

 Have a nice day

 Best regards,
 Reader Books